STIRData/data-harmonisation/README.md

 A validation service profiling the published datasets with regards to the [STIRData specification] is deployed using LinkedPipes ETL and produces a validation report [available as a CSV file]().

 The [validation service pipeline]() is also directly deployable in a LinkedPipes ETL instance.
+Again, the validation pipeline can be configured to run periodically using, e.g., `cron`, `curl` and the [LinkedPipes ETL API](https://github.com/linkedpipes/etl/wiki/Pipeline-execution-with-curl).

 [Docker]: https://www.docker.com/
 [Docker Compose]: https://docs.docker.com/compose/